Our hips are the base for most of our movement.

 Take your time and gradually work on putting more weight through the bent front leg.

-How to Keep Your Hips Functional and Flexible
+How to Use this Routine to Keep Your Hips Functional and Flexible

 The preceding stretches are a great way to take your hips through their full range of motion, ensuring they stay as healthy and functional as possible.
 These 8 movements take just a short amount of time, so you can add them in throughout your day to break up long bouts of sitting, or you can even use them as a warmup to your regular training routine.